ITEM 002

 Born 1968 in Osaka Prefecture.

-Started a career as a photographer in 1994 after stints as a DJ and fashion stylist.
 Works mainly with men’s mode magazines, fashion advertisements, and album covers.
 “Gridscape”, the urban portrait series that constitutes his life work, has received acclaim in Japan and abroad.

 In Takaki’s own words, he is at his happiest when photographing children.